cado-security/product-help/docs/cado/discovery-import/aws/run-command.md

 ## How does the Run Command feature work?

-When you execute a saved script via Run Command, Cado leverages AWS Systems Manager (SSM) to remotely execute your script on the target EC2.
+When you execute a saved script via Run Command, / Forensic Acquisition and Investigation leverages AWS Systems Manager (SSM) to remotely execute your script on the target EC2.

 1. **Preparation and Validation**
    - **Platform Verification:** The process begins by verifying that the target instance is a Linux system.
-   - **Script Selection:** The command will either use a pre-saved script you have created from your Cado settings, or the script used to import through Cado Host.
+   - **Script Selection:** The command will either use a pre-saved script you have created from your / Forensic Acquisition and Investigation settings, or the script used to import through / Forensic Acquisition and Investigation Host.
    - **Port Selection:** A specific port (by default, the SSM port 9999) is used to establish the port forwarding session between your local worker and the target instance.

 2. **Input File Handling**
-   - **Downloading the Input File:** If your script requires an input file (specified as an S3 URI or a designated Cado host URL), the file is first downloaded to a temporary location on the main Cado instance.
+   - **Downloading the Input File:** If your script requires an input file (specified as an S3 URI or a designated / Forensic Acquisition and Investigation host URL), the file is first downloaded to a temporary location on the main / Forensic Acquisition and Investigation instance.
    - **Transferring to the Instance:** Once the input file is available locally, it is transferred securely to the target EC2 instance over the SSM port forwarding session.

 3. **Command Execution on the EC2 Instance**